 Under-Secretary-General for Publicity

-Anna-Sophie Weinstein (18) is starting her double degree in law and Near and Middle Eastern studies coming winter semester at the LMU Munich.
-She is currently travelling the Middle East, working in refugee camps and in women empowerment.
-Beforehand she was interning at the Criminal Law Division of the National Court of Justice in Belo Horizonte, Brazil and examining the effects of hyperinflation in Venezuela.
+Anna-Sophie Weinstein (19) just started her double degree in Law and Near and Middle Eastern studies this winter semester at the LMU Munich.
+Beforehand she was travelling the world for a year, interning at the Criminal Law Division of the National Court of Justice in Belo Horizonte, Brazil, examining the effects of hyperinflation in Venezuela and backpacking the Middle East, working in refugee camps and in women empowerment.
 She has also been working on artificial intelligence and other computational projects as a scientific assistant at SciKnowTec for over a year now (currently consulting remotely).
 Amazed by the MUN concept she has taken part in several conferences in Germany and abroad both as delegate and as chair.
 She speaks German, English and Portuguese fluently as well as some Arabic, French and Spanish.

 Under-Secretary-General for Communications and Logistics